-After missing the entire 2017-18 season with a cruciate ligament rupture, the former future Messi, now 25, is currently working his way back to fitness with the reserves.
+Miyaichi moved to German second-tier club FC St. Pauli in 2015.
+After missing the entire 2017-18 season with a cruciate ligament rupture, the former future Messi, now 26, returned to fitness in 2018-19 to score five goals.

 In 2013, 17-year-old Scottish attacking midfielder Ryan Gauld was being labelled the ‘Baby Messi’.

-Gauld himself wasn’t so sure: “The comparison to Messi is quite laughable,” he told The Guardian.
+Gauld himself wasn’t so sure.
+“The comparison to Messi is quite laughable,” he told The Guardian.
 “It is good to read, I just don’t think about it too much.”

-When Barcelona signed 17-year-old Croatian midfielder Alen Halilović in 2014, the comparisons were obvious — especially with Halilović sporting a Messi-like mop of hair.
+When Barcelona signed 17-year-old Croatian midfielder Alen Halilovic in 2014, the comparisons were obvious — especially with Halilovic sporting a Messi-like mop of hair.

 Those close to the player seemed to agree.
-Halilović was signed from Dinamo Zagreb, whose head coach Zoran Mamic called the youngster “a Messi-type player if there ever was one”.
+Halilovic was signed from Dinamo Zagreb, whose head coach Zoran Mamic called the youngster “a Messi-type player if there ever was one”.

-In 2016, Barcelona sold Halilović to Hamburg, who then loaned the player to Las Palmas for 18 months.
+In 2016, Barcelona sold Halilovic to Hamburg, who then loaned the player to Las Palmas for 18 months.